Terraform Scenarios¶

 Example:

-• Project Context: The apply_dev job fails when creating an RDS instance due to an invalid parameter.
+apply_devjob fails when creating an RDS instance due to an invalid parameter. - Scenario: The

 cd environments/dev